 PharmOut’s cannabis consultants can assist you with licensing applications, medicinal marijuana processing and regulatory requirements for GMP / EU GMP (PIC/S).
 Our pharmaceutical facility design architects, cleanroom validation, testing and processing engineers are experts in assisting cultivators and medicinal cannabis manufacturers with environmentally-minded designs for efficiency and GMP compliance.
 Contact PharmOut with your enquiry or view the top 10 medicinal cannabis blogs and 2020 cannabis conferences.

 To understand the impact of workflow on GMP, you’ll need to first understand the basics of GMP

-PharmOut’s Learning and Development Director, Maria Mylonas, the world’s best GMP trainer according to hundreds of GMP training reviews, was invited to be a Guest Speaker at combined Schimadzu/Scitek Medicinal Cannabis Seminar series held in August.
+PharmOut’s Learning and Development Director, Maria Mylonas, the world’s best GMP trainer according to hundreds of GMP training reviews, was invited to be a Guest Speaker at the combined Schimadzu/Scitek Medicinal Cannabis Seminar series held in August 2019 around Australia.